 You will describe sandstone samples and then assess their potential as reservoir rocks.

 Examples of these rocks will be provided for you to examine and describe, along with an assessment of their potential as seals.

 6 geological samples will be provided for you to examine.
 You will match the samples to the short descriptions given and write your own more detailed description.

-The field trip is a one day excursion to Berwick-upon-Tweed, where we examine rocks along the coast to observe potential reservoir (sandstone, limestone), seal (shale) and structures (folds, faults) exposures.
-We will aim to return to the Grant Institute by ~5pm.
+The field trip will either be a one-day excursion to Berwick-upon-Tweed, where we examine rocks along the coast to observe potential reservoir (sandstone, limestone), seal (shale) and structures (folds, faults) exposures, or an excursion in the local Edinburgh area to examine similar rocks and structures.

 Entry Requirements (not applicable to Visiting Students)

 Course Delivery Information

 |Academic year 2020/21, Not available to visiting students (SS1)

 |Additional Information (Assessment)